 Most of the judges in the courthouses are being very reasonable — not issuing bench warrants when people don't show up — but if you get a new case and you're supposed to appear for an arraignment, and you don't show up, they don't have any choice — they lose jurisdiction if they don't issue a warrant.

 If they do nothing, your case goes away, and they're not going to let that happen.
-It would help if you made sure that you or your attorney showed up to your criminal case.
-In all misdemeanor cases, attorneys can appear for their clients and then continue the case for two or three months while everything hopefully subsides, gets back to normal, and then we'll go back into court.
+It would be helpful if you or your attorney could ensure that you appear in your criminal case.
+In all misdemeanor cases, attorneys can appear for their clients and then continue the case for two to three months, while everything hopefully subsides and returns to normal.
+We'll then return to court.